MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 Microsoft Foundry uses projects to organize models, resources, data, and other assets used to develop an AI solution.

-1. In a web browser, open Microsoft Foundry at https://ai.azure.com and sign in using your Azure credentials.
+1. In a web browser, open [Microsoft Foundry](https://ai.azure.com){:target="_blank"} at `https://ai.azure.com`  and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the Foundry logo at the top left to navigate to the home page.

 1. If it is not already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
 Then, if prompted, create a new project with a unique name; expanding the  **Advanced options** area to specify the following settings for your project:
     - **Foundry resource**: *Enter a valid name for your AI Foundry resource.*